AI in Switzerland: 2025 State of Affairs

 Several developments are clearly emerging:

 - Upskilling is accelerating: Universities, applied sciences institutions, and private providers are expanding their AI training programmes.
+Certificate programmes in AI for non-technical professionals are now widely available in French, German, and Italian.

 What This Means for SMEs